qaalabs/DE5M4/docs/a-agile/ex3-work-project.md

-# Exercise 3: Work Project
+# Solo Activity: 3 - Work Project

 ## Step 1 - Individual reflection

-For this exercise I would like you to reflect on a data project you've worked on:
+For this activity I would like you to reflect on a data project you've worked on:

 > Think about a challenging data project you've been involved in.
 >